phantie/personal-website-source-code/misc/public/static/articles/about_site/article.md

 or

-> might break some things \
+> Might break the build.
-> but after running the next command for 4 months since I started developing this project, nothing has broken
+> But after running the next command after 4 months since I started developing this project, nothing has broken.

 ```bash
 cargo upgrade --verbose --incompatible